 Alert ID Is Equal 1000 AND (TIME is before 9am OR TIME is after 5:30pm)

-- A WordPress user changes the password of another user,
+- changes the password of another user,

-- A WordPress user logs in during odd hours,
+- logs in during odd hours,

-- A WordPress user installed or activated a plugin.
+- installs or activats a plugin.

-Browse through the list of changes that the plugin can keep a record of for more ideas on what type of email notifications you can configure to be alerted of possible suspicious activity.
+Browse through the list of changes that the plugin can keep a record of for more ideas on what type of email and SMS notifications you can configure to be alerted of possible suspicious activity.

-It’s Simple!
-Configure Your Own WordPress Intrusion Detection System
+It’s simple!
+Configure your own WordPress Intrusion Detection System